gameplays12303/BIOS-CC/README.md

 # BIOS-CC
 this is a custom BIO for ComputerCraft , it uses a program call unBios to do the job

-to intall a OS or anything else you must  package the program  for the BIOS and let the BIOS handle it
+to intall a OS for it you setup a .boot_recoard file this file is to contain the kernel location ,environment and error handler